npdeloss/MED_263_Final_SIFT4G_1KGenomes/README.md

 This report is based on the Nature SIFT4G command line protocol (https://www.ncbi.nlm.nih.gov/pubmed/26633127).
 It requires wget and jupyter notebook to run.
 It will download and install samtools, bcftools, SIFT4G, and all data files.
 It cannot be placed on the VM since it takes up over 24GB to run.

+# NOTE ON HUMAN SUBJECTS DATA
+All human subjects data was taken from publicly accessible resources, the Ensembl Project and the 1000 Genomes project.